NikitaDouglas/bowling-challenge/APPROACH.md

 Frame, FrameStore, and Score, all responsible for different bits of the programme.
 I'm not entirely sure how they will all interact yet, but I have a vague notion that some objects will need to call functions from other objects in order to allow the user to progress through inputting their data into the scorecard.

 I'm not going to start with the GamePlay class because that seems more like a wrapper class.
 Also I need to start with simple things and give myself some quick wins.

+*Sat 13 Jun 2020 15:28:41 BST - Clarifying Process Order*

+In case it wasn't clear, I'm going to do the 'business logic' of this challenge first.
+The html nonsense can wait for later.
+JQuery after that.
+CSS doesn't exist